ErIsAy/book_app/README.md

 * Returns the top three results, allowing you to view more details
 * If available, view an embedded preview of the book
 * Create a user account to save books and update status (To Read, In Progress, Finished Reading)
+* Write, save, and display user reviews based on read books

 ## Built with: